department-of-veterans-affairs/vets-website/content/pages/burials/index.md

   </div>

   <div class="link">
-    <a href="https://vets.gov/burials-and-memorials/what-to-expect-at-a-funeral/"><b>What to Expect at a Veteran Funeral</b></a>
+    <a href="https://vets.gov/burials-and-memorials/what-to-expect-at-a-funeral/"><b>What to Expect at a Military Funeral</b></a>
-    <p>Prepare for a memorial service by learning about what happens at a committal service in a VA national cemetery.</p>
+    <p>Prepare for a military funeral by learning about what happens at a committal service in a VA national cemetery.</p>
   </div>

 </section>